Cwantic/Documentation/Settings/Reporting.md

 User can prepare **template** document and **table** document and then import them in the software (the first one in the template section, the second in the table section) as shown in the upper figure.

+Select a document shows a preview on the right panel.

 {: .warning }
 >ATTENTION, the documents are copied in the settings.
 The original word files are not moved nor modified.